Cushychicken/cushychicken.github.io/_posts/2015-06-28-nand-pt2-floating.md

 ##Further Reading
 The [Wikipedia article on Fowler-Nordheim tunnelling](https://en.wikipedia.org/wiki/Field_electron_emission#Fowler.E2.80.93Nordheim_tunneling), like most Wikipedia articles, is comprehensive to the point of dense, but is probably the most complete treatment on the subject.

-[This page from Physics of the Universe](http://www.physicsoftheuniverse.com/topics_quantum_uncertainty.html) also has a nice overview of how quantum tunnelling works, in general terms.
+[This page from Physics of the Universe](http://www.physicsoftheuniverse.com/topics_quantum_uncertainty.html) also has a nice overview of how quantum tunnelling works, in general terms. w